Alejogb1/job-board/blog-data/how-can-i-create-a-pytorch-dataloader-for-data-in-a-complex-directory-structure.md

 id: "how-can-i-create-a-pytorch-dataloader-for-data-in-a-complex-directory-structure"
 ---

-Okay, let's tackle this.
-I recall a project back in '18 where we had a rather…*ambitious* data pipeline for some geospatial analysis.
+, let's tackle this.
+I recall a project back in '18 where we had a rather…_ambitious_ data pipeline for some geospatial analysis.
 The dataset wasn't neatly packaged; rather, it was spread across numerous directories, each with varying levels of nested subdirectories.
 Building a performant `DataLoader` in PyTorch for that was, to put it mildly, a learning experience.
 So, let's break down how you'd approach a complex directory structure like that, avoiding the common pitfalls I encountered.

 The core issue is that `torch.utils.data.Dataset` and by extension, `DataLoader`, expects a somewhat flattened representation of your data.
 A simple list of file paths, essentially.
 When you've got a complex directory tree, it's on you to provide a mechanism for the `Dataset` to locate and load your samples.
 The simplest and least scalable thing to do is to just write a script to flatten it all, but that has its own problems.
 Instead, we want to keep the structure intact and write some code that is scalable and maintainable.